SueChaplain/draft-guide-onboarding-with-che/README.md

 ---
 permalink: /guides/eclipse-che-kabanero-ocp/
 layout: guide-markdown
-title: Getting started with Codewind and Kabanero using Eclipse Che on OCP
+title: Getting started with Eclipse Che on OCP in Kabanero
 duration: 40 minutes
 releasedate: 2019-11-26
-description: Learn how to build a containerized microservices application using Codewind on Eclipse Che running on OpenShift Container Plaftorm
+description: Learn how to configure Eclipse Che on OCP and use Codewind for Eclipse Che to build containerized microservices applications
 tags: ['Collection', 'Codewind', 'MicroProfile']
 guide-category: collections
 ---